safayatborhan/safayatborhan.github.io/content/blog/Generative AI and LLMs/index.md

 ### Temperature

-This parameter influences the shape of the probability distribution that the model calcuates for the next token.
+This parameter influences the shape of the probability distribution that the model calculates for the next token.
 I.E. the higher the temperature, the higher the randomness.
 The lower the temperature, the lower the randomness.

 Temperature value is a scaling factor that is applied via the final softmax layer that impacts the shape of the probability distribution of the